Fastcode/VisualMesh/readme/quickstart.md

 - **`k`** is the two component radial distortion values for the lens as per a polynomial series.
 If you don't know set it to `[0, 0]`

-- **`fov`** is the field of view of the camera, for many rectilinear lenses it will be the full field of view, but for lenses with black circles (like above) it will be less.
+- **`fov`** is the field of view of the camera, for many rectilinear lenses it will be the full diagonal field of view, but for lenses with black circles (like above) it will be the field of view of that black circle.

 ### Building the dataset
 Once you have these in a folder make sure they are named `imageX.jpg`, `maskX.jpg` and `lensX.yaml` where `X` is replaced with a unique number per example.